mifi/mifi/README.md

-I create free and open source software because I believe that software should be available to everyone, without having to sell your soul to a data mining corporation.
+I create free and open source software because I believe that software should be available to everyone, without having to sell your soul to data mining corporations.

 🔥 [build-electron](https://github.com/mifi/build-electron) - Use ES modules in Electron now!